sgluchacki/code-challenge-app/README.md

 This is an express.js app built to satisfy all of your (read "my, the author's") code challenge needs!
 Does something like this already exist?
 Yes!
 Is it better than what I built?
 Also yes!
 But, **I** didn't make the other ones, so I don't like them quite as much.
 So there.

 Now, for the low, low price of NOTHING (*donations appreciated!*) you can play around with this app, submit code challenges, submit attempts, review submissions and so much more!
-Now, off to the details!
+Now, off to the fine print!

 ## Technologies Used